Glidias/haxevx/README.md

 Versioning:

-HaxeVx was developed under Haxe version 3.3.0.
+HaxeVx was developed for Haxe version 3.3.0 or later.

 _____